Posted Jul 31, 2020 at 18:00. Revised Apr 25, 2021 at 19:12.

 The return of Lenin

 Vladimir Putin is a man with knowledge of history.
 He is likely gloating secretly that the return of Snowden would coincide with the 100th anniversary of the return to Russia of another Vladimir – Vladimir Ilyich Ulyanov.
-More commonly known as Vladimir Lenin, Ulyanov was living in exile in Switzerland when the First World War began.
+More commonly known as Vladimir Lenin, Ulyanov lived in exile in Switzerland when the First World War began.

 The German High Command eventually realized that Lenin was uniquely qualified to spread the chaos and disorder needed to make Russia fall apart and become militarily impotent, so they arranged for a special train to take Lenin to Russia from Switzerland.
-The chaos resulting from this German move and the subsequent Russian surrender freed up German military resources to use against England, France, and the US.
+The chaos resulting from this German move and the subsequent Russian surrender freed up German military resources for use against England, France, and the US.